Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Proposed Method

 \subsection{Component Fusion with Attention for Prediction}

-In addition to the multi-fold spatial/temporal correlations, \textit{contextual factors} including road network characteristics, weather conditions are also utilized.
-It consists of two parts: static and dynamic factors.
-A feature vector $\mathbf{X}^R$ of static factors is constructed to capture the road characteristics of a road segment.
-It includes the length of the road segment, road type (e.g. primary road, highway), number of lanes, number of traffic lights.
-A feature vector $\mathbf{X}^E$ is constructed to capture dynamic (time-dependent) factors, such as weather condition and activity event.
-It includes the \textit{weather condition} (one-hot encoding), \textit{holidays}, \textit{time interval} $t$ and the \textit{day-of-week}.
-The static feature vector $\mathbf{X}^R$ is fed into a FNN layer and the dynamic feature vector $\mathbf{X}^E$ is fed into a LSTM layer to learn high order representations.

-Then the multi-fold spatial correlations, multi-fold temporal correlations as well as the contextual factors are fused together using attention mechanism.
-The resultant fused features are fed into FNN layers to produce the final predictions.
-The loss function contains three terms, i.e. mean square error of speed value, changing trend and deviation. $\alpha$ and $\beta$ are hyperparameters to control the weights of different terms.
+Then the multi-fold spatial correlations, multi-fold temporal correlations, as well as the contextual factors are fused together using an attention mechanism. {The resultant fused features are fed into a fully connected layer to produce the final predictions.} The loss function contains three terms, i.e. mean square error of speed value, changing trend and deviation. $\alpha$ and $\beta$ are hyperparameters to control the weights of different terms.

 The algorithm Adam is utilized for optimization.
 The training process repeats for 50 epochs.
 To prevent overfitting, the dropout mechanism is applied to each hidden layer, where the rate of dropout is set to 0.5.